 - It must be accessible to all including those with disabilities.

 - The venue mustn’t have any connection with any religion or religious practice.

-Good news if you're after something a little bit different for your ceremony, The Office of the Public Works (OPW) and the HSE have opened up 7 heritage sites that have that wow factor:
+As of 2014, you can now have a civil marriage ceremony outdoors, providing it meets the above requirements (but your family home unfortunately is still not an option as it is a private dwelling).
+And good news if you're after something a little bit different for your ceremony, The Office of the Public Works (OPW) and the HSE have opened up 7 heritage sites that have that wow factor:

 The Marriage Ceremony